 The most popular physical goods categories are apparel (71%), shoes (51%) and food (48%), followed by three key important FMCG categories: household goods (39%), personal care goods (35%) and cosmetics (34%).
 On average each respondent plan to buy goods from 4.48 categories.

-Paid membership of online video sites (49%), financial products (44%) and online services (such as cloud storage) (37%) are most mentioned virtual goods.
+Paid membership of online video sites (49%), financial products (44%) and online services (such as cloud storage) (37%) are the most mentioned virtual goods.
 Among services, people mentioned tour services (54%), hotel accommodations (47%) and plane tickets (31%) most.

 As e-commerce becomes more sophisticated in China, Chinese consumers are looking for things beyond physical goods: while 89% said they plan to buy physical goods, 19% said they would buy services online and 18% mentioned virtual goods.

-It is predicted that the future double 11 festival is not only just about consuming a physical product, but also about consuming an experience, such as personalized travel service, virtual goods such as games etc.
+It is predicted that the future double 11 festival is not only just about consuming a physical product, but also about consuming an experience, such as personalized travel service, virtual goods such as games, etc.

-However, it is worth to note that some companies are taking advantages of this Double 11 festival to conduct misleading advertising to inflate the price beforehand to make it look like the price during the double 11 festival is cheaper than before.
-E-commerce is not about just one time consumption as you want first time buyers to come back to your store later, so it is worth for companies to note that it is important to invest more on the customer service and avoid misleading promotion and advertising before and after the double 11 festival in order to avoid time and money invested to deal with customers’ complaints etc.
+However, it is worth to note that some companies are taking advantage of this Double 11 festival to conduct misleading advertising to inflate the price beforehand to make it look like the price during the double 11 festivals is cheaper than before.
+E-commerce is not about just one time consumption as you want first time buyers to come back to your store later, so it is worth for companies to note that it is important to invest more on the customer service and avoid misleading promotion and advertising before and after the double 11 festivals in order to avoid time and money invested to deal with customers’ complaints etc.

 Photo credit & References: